I'm with You (album): Critical reception

-Commercial response
+Commercial performance

-On August 10, 2011, the album's first single, "The Adventures of Rain Dance Maggie" reached number one on the Billboard Alternative Songs chart giving them their 12th number one single.
-They already held the record for most number one singles at eleven and with this single extended their record.
+On August 10, 2011, the album's lead single, "The Adventures of Rain Dance Maggie", reached number one on the Billboard Alternative Songs chart.
+This milestone earned the band their 12th number-one single on the chart, extending their existing record for the most number-one singles in the history of the format.
 The single also reached number one on the Billboard Rock Songs chart giving them their first number one on this chart which was created in 2009.
 The single also reached number one on the Canadian Alternative chart.

-Released on August 29, it charted at No. 2 on Billboard's Top 200 Albums chart, selling 228,926 copies, with No. 1 debuts in Argentina, Brazil, Croatia, Czech Republic, Denmark, Finland, Germany, Ireland, Japan, Korea, Mexico, the Netherlands, New Zealand, Poland, Spain, Switzerland and the United Kingdom, and No. 2 debuts in Australia, Austria, Belgium, Canada and France.
+Released on August 29, the album debuted at number two on the US Billboard 200, selling 228,926 copies in its first week.
+It reached number one in Argentina, Brazil, Croatia, the Czech Republic, Denmark, Finland, Germany, Ireland, Japan, South Korea, Mexico, the Netherlands, New Zealand, Poland, Spain, Switzerland, and the United Kingdom, and debuted at number two in Australia, Austria, Belgium, Canada, and France.

 On November 29, 2011, the album was nominated for a 2012 Grammy Award for Best Rock Album.
 The awards show was held February 12, 2012.
 They lost to Foo Fighters' album Wasting Light.

 Rolling Stone ranked "The Adventures of Rain Dance Maggie" the 50th best single in their Top 50 Singles of 2011, while the Reader's Poll named I'm with You the 8th best album of year, and "Brendan's Death Song" as named tenth best song of 2011.

 As of May 2016, I'm with You has sold 1,700,000 copies worldwide with 574,000 copies being sold in the United States.
 By most estimates, sales for the album have been a disappointment especially compared to the band's previous album, Stadium Arcadium which went onto sell over eight million copies worldwide with two and a half million copies sold in the U.S.; currently the album is on pace to be the band's lowest selling album since signing with Warner in 1991 and lowest selling album since 1987's The Uplift Mofo Party Plan.

 In December 2012, the band made Forbes' World's 25 Highest-Paid Musicians for 2012 list placing at number 19 and taking in $39 million for the album and tour to support it.
 The tour made $33,911,873 in 2012 which was ranked 15th on Billboards annual Top 25 Tours list.